-This is a quick start into using your Gateway effectively.
+This is a quick start into using the Gateway effectively.

-- Gateway – used to refer to the tracking system or portal
+- Gateway – used to refer to the actual tracking page, system or portal

-- Device or GPS Device – electronic equipment that’s installed in cars primarily for fleet management
+- Device – electronic equipment that’s installed in cars primarily for fleet management

 - Events – whenever the device pings the server or reports, it sends an ‘event’.
 This event generally has location info, but it can also include other info such as engine data or photos.